gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/adding-webhooks-for-azure-devops-server-tfs-gij-cloud.md

 &nbsp;

-## Configure Azure DevOps Server Webhooks
+## How to configure an Azure DevOps Server or TFS webhook

 1. Log in to your Azure DevOps Server/TFS account and open a project.